Azonkeu/covid-analysis/README.md

-# Spacex
+# COVID 19 ANALYSIS
-## Travelers' Hub with React and Redux
+## COVID 19 Analysis with React and Redux

-This website displays some North-American countries and covid 19 statatitis.
+This website displays some North-American countries and COVID 19 statatitis.
 When users click on a country they can see more details about the country.

 ### Getting Started